|

 ROUGH HOUSE with your cub.
 He/She will think that is ok when they get

-Do NOT encourage them at all to stand.. if you are on the outside of
+them.
+Do NOT encourage them at all to stand.

-their pen, do not feed them or encourage them to stand.. if they already
+their pen, do not encourage them to stand.
+Instead encourage them

 There are many people that cannot go into their bears pen because they